Jalopy-Tech/WUTF8Console/README.md

 A particular Windows locale (a coding page) is not needed as Unicode UTF-8 is used instead.

-## Source Code and Pre-compiled Binaries
+## Source Code and Precompiled Binaries

 Source code and precompiled binaries are available for download in the [releases](https://github.com/Jalopy-Tech/WUTF8Console/releases) section.